Can't Buy Me Love (book)

-Can't Buy Me Love, subtitled The Beatles, Britain, and America, is a book by American author Jonathan Gould that was published in October 2007.
+Can't Buy Me Love, subtitled The Beatles, Britain, and America, is a book by the American author Jonathan Gould that was published in October 2007.
 A biography of the English rock band the Beatles, it provides a musicological assessment of their work and a study of the cultural impact they had during the 1960s.
 It was first published in the United States by Harmony Books and took Gould seventeen years to complete, after he had begun working on the project with editor William Shawn for the Farrar, Straus and Giroux publishing company.
 It was the first book by Gould, who was formerly a professional musician.

 Can't Buy Me Love was a commercial and critical success.
 Several reviewers have identified it as being among the best of the many books written about the Beatles.

 Background and development

 Jonathan Gould had studied cultural anthropology at Cornell University in Ithaca, New York but had never considered a career in writing.
 In between his work as a studio drummer, he wrote a sample chapter, covering the period in 1962 when the Beatles signed their recording contract with EMI.
 At a dinner party, he discussed the idea of a full book with Jacob Brackman, the cultural critic for New Yorker magazine, who suggested he contact William Shawn, Brackman's former editor and subsequently an editor at Farrar, Straus and Giroux.
 For two years until his death in December 1992, Shawn served as a mentor to Gould as he wrote further chapters.

 Gould continued with a new editor, Jonathan Glusman, but the loss of Shawn's guidance and distractions in his private life hindered his progress on the manuscript.
 Gould credits artist Lisa Corinne Davis, whom he met on a blind date organized by a friend, with providing the inspiration for him to return to the book.
 He carried on developing the manuscript with Glusman, who had since moved to Harmony Books, an imprint of Random House.

 Can't Buy Me Love took seventeen years to complete, from Gould signing his book deal with Farrar, Straus and Giroux, to its publication by Harmony in 2007.
 The book ran to 661 pages, with illustrations and rare photographs of the band.